 In this day and age, odds are highly likely that your enterprise has some form of cloud computing within your environment.
-Whether that is simply a few applications that reside in the cloud, or a mix-and-match of a hybrid architecture with some processes on-premise and others in the cloud, it’s impossible to escape the benefits that come from cloud computing.
-But it’s those enterprises that go even further and embrace a cloud integration platform that are truly reaping all the rewards that the cloud promises.
+Whether that is simply a few applications that reside in the cloud or a mix-and-match of a hybrid architecture with some processes on-premise and others in the cloud, it’s impossible to escape the benefits that come from cloud computing.
+But it’s those enterprises that go even further by embracing cloud integration that are truly reaping all the rewards that the cloud promises.

-The potential cloud integration patterns that enterprises can choose from vary of course, depending on different requirements, which is why selecting the right cloud integration platform is so critical.
+The potential enterprise data integration patterns that businesses can choose from vary of course, depending on different requirements, which is why selecting the right cloud integration platform is so critical.

 Now, since every company is unique, some cloud strategies will make more sense than others given the business objectives of your enterprise.
 Whether that’s integrating applications cloud-to-cloud, hybrid integration, or moving some of your legacy on-premise apps to the cloud, there’s no shortage of ways to take advantage of a cloud integration platform.

 Migrating to the cloud can be expensive, time consuming, and complex, but a cloud integration platform can simplify that process for your enterprise.
 Because of the infiltration of available SaaS applications from Salesforce and Acumatica to Slack, the onus is on enterprise IT to manage these applications safely.
 A robust cloud integration platform not only does that, but provides a toolbox of SaaS connectors, system, and technology adapters, APIs, design wizards, and much more.